oroinc/documentation/commerce/dev_guide/dev_practice/setup_development_environment.rst

 1. Fork Oro application repository.

-   Use the `Github guide on forking a repo <https://help.github.com/articles/fork-a-repo/>`_ as an ilustration of how to fork Oro application repository.
+   Use the `Github guide on forking a repo <https://help.github.com/articles/fork-a-repo/>`_ as an illustration of how to fork Oro application repository.

-   .. note:: Pay attention to the **Keep your fork synced** section of this guide.
-You have to set original Oro application repository as the remote upstream in order to be able to pull improvements and fixes from the original Oro application.
+   .. note:: Pay attention to the `Keep your fork synced <https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced>`__ section of this Github guide.
+You have to set the original Oro application repository as the remote upstream in order to be able to pull improvements and fixes from the original Oro application.

 4. (optional) Change the **README.md** file in your repo to describe your application.